ernanhughes/csvdata-importer/README.rst

      - The type of mapping we are doing.
 See below
    * - CONSTANT_VALUE
      - File Import
-     - For use when we are mapping a constant to the table.
+     - For use when we are evaluating or mapping a constant to the table.

 Different types of mappings